-Despite the uncertainty of growth in China with 8.1% global gross domestic product ("GDP") increase for 2021, a 3% increase in 2022, a 5.2% and 4.5% global GDP forecasted increase for 2023 and 2024, respectively, following the recent lifting of Covid-19 restrictions, the projected economic growth in the U.S. and the E.U. with a forecast for 1.4% and 0.7% GDP growth for 2023, respectively, any adverse developments in relation to trade war, Ukraine war or Covid-19 may affect credit markets globally and increase volatility of global economic conditions which could impede our results of operations and financial condition.
+Despite the uncertainty of growth in China there was a 8.1% global gross domestic product ("GDP") increase for 2021, a 3% increase in 2023.
+However, China's GDP is expected to decrease to 4.5% growth in 2024.
+Following the lifting of Covid-19 restrictions, the projected economic growth in the U.S. and the E.U. is forecasted at 0.9% and 0.7% GDP growth for 2024, respectively.
+Any adverse developments in relation to trade wars, the war between Russia and Ukraine, the war between Israel and Hamas or Covid-19 may affect credit markets globally and increase volatility of global economic conditions which could impede our results of operations and filanacial condition.